 - To be able to optimize it to make it use fewer hardware resources than the original VB6-based build of a game.

-You have PGE Engine, why you have spent an over than one month to craft this thing?
+You have PGE Engine, why you have spent over one month crafting this thing?

-What's future of PGE Engine as TheXTech now exist?
+What's the future of PGE Engine as TheXTech now exists?

-I'll continue development of PGE Engine as I still have to pass the second goal of PGE Project.
+I'll continue the development of the PGE Engine as I still have to pass the second goal of the PGE Project.